ashdavies/talks/whats-new-in-firebase/index.md

 - Feature Flags

 ^
-- If you use feature flags for internal or public feature toggling then this can also be manipulated to the same strengths.
+- Use feature flags for internal or public deployment

 ---